 Cons: But because college health plans are geared towards keeping disease from spreading around campus, you’re probably not going to get as many benefits or health care provider options as you would if you were on an individual plan.
 As a result, you’re going to get a very general health plan that may not cover your own specific needs, especially where pre-existing conditions like diabetes or respiratory illnesses are concerned.
 What’s more, coverage ends upon your graduation, making your college’s health plan a temporary, rather than a long-term, solution.

-The 2012-2013 academic year will also bring changes that could render college health plans less accessible.
 With the new health care law mandating that insurance providers beef up their coverage, many colleges are telling students to expect a sharp rise in premiums or to be prepared in case the college drops health insurance plans.

 Parents’ Health Insurance Plan

 Another popular choice is for you to become a dependent on your parents’ health plan, which over two thirds of college students opt to do.
 The option is set to become even more popular as the Affordable Care Act mandates that dependents can stay on their parents’ health plan until they are 26.

 Pros: Because you can stay on your parents’ plan until you’re 26, you’ve got a good post-graduation safety net in place, especially if you’ll still be looking for a job as you won’t have employer-provided insurance.
 What’s more, your parents’ plan tends to provide more extensive coverage than a college’s, especially where pre-existing conditions are concerned.